chanmix51/sfPgLookPlugin/README.md

 *  arrays in postgres will be arrays in PHP

 For now, simple CRUD operations are merely supported, no code generation, no admin gen, no schema, no fixtures, just a kernel to make fast and efficient queries.

+Queries return Collections, with handy methods like in Propel 1.5 : isFirst, isLast, isOdd, getOddEven etc ...